awsdocs/aws-tools-ado-vsts-user-guide/doc_source/lambda-netcore-deploy.md

-# AWS Lambda \.NET Core Deployment Task<a name="lambda-netcore-deploy"></a>
+# AWS Lambda \.NET Core Task<a name="lambda-netcore-deploy"></a>

 ## Synopsis<a name="synopsis"></a>

-Builds, packages and deploys a \.NET Core AWS Lambda function or serverless application\.
+Builds, packages, and deploys a \.NET Core AWS Lambda function or serverless application\.
 Optionally the task can create the deployment package for subsequent deployment in another build or release pipeline\.

  **Note:** this task is specific to Lambda functions written in C\# or F\#\.
 For other languages supportedby Lambda please refer to the AWS Lambda Deploy Function task\.